 4. Choose prime time for better pictures

 Prime time is usually from 10:00 a.m. until 2:00 p.m.
 During this time more sun rays enter the slot canyons.
 It creates good conditions for perfect Antelope Canyon pictures.

-Of all practical tips for visiting Antelope Canyon, this one is very useful.
-It works especially well for those who want to see the light beams.
-You can still experience this phenomenon in Lower Antelope Canyon.
-However, Upper Antelope Canyon is a place that gets the most beams.
+Although you can see the light beams when visiting Lower Antelope Canyon, Upper Antelope Canyon is a place that gets the most of them.
 The best time to see the light beams is from late March until early October.
-Summer months usually get even more sun light.
-Try to schedule your tours between 11:00 a.m. and 1:30 p.m. for a change to see the beams.
-There are no light beams on a cloudy day.
+Summer months usually get more sun light.
+Try to schedule your tour between 11:00 a.m. and 1:30 p.m. for a change to see the beams.
+There is no light beams on a cloudy day.

 6. You can skip photography tours

-Even if you are a professional photographer, any photo tour will enhance your visit to Antelope Canyon.
-There is always enough time to set a camera and take pictures.
+Even if you are a professional photographer, your visit to Antelope Canyon can benefit from any guided tours, not necessarily the photography tours.
+There is always enough time to set up your camera and take pictures.
 On top of that, most of the tour guides suggest camera settings prior entering the canyon.
 Moreover, they constantly show the best spots for amazing Antelope Canyon pictures.
 In case you need somebody to take your photo, the tour guides always offer their help.
-You will be astound at their skills and professionalism.
-So make sure to use such vital knowledge and practical tips.
-You really don’t need to spend more money for expensive photography tours.
+You will be surprised by their skills and professionalism.
+So, make sure to use such vital knowledge and practical tips without spending more for expensive photography tours.